-But there’s one more thing to consider: it makes sense that thinner threads have to be used to make a higher thread count fabric - because you have to squash lots more threads into each square inch of fabric!
-Therefore if a fabric is higher than “300 Thread Count”, the fabric may be less strong, due to the thinner yarn used.
-This is why “300 Thread Count” is considered by many to be the perfect thread count for sheets – it’s a fabric that looks and feels great, but it is still strong and durable.
+Therefore if a fabric is higher than “300 Thread Count”, the fabric may be less strong, due to thinner yarn used.
+This is why “300 Thread Count” is considered by many to be the perfect thread count for sheets – it’s a fabric that looks and feels great, but is still strong and durable.

-Additional Technical Information: Don’t assume the only definition of luxury bedding is a high thread count alone.
-Whilst it’s an important factor; there are other features which are equally important when measuring linen quality.
-This includes:
+Don’t assume the only definition of luxury bedding is a only a high thread count!
+Whilst Thread Count is an important factor; there are other features which are equally important when measuring linen quality:

 a) The type of cotton used e.g. carded/ combed/ pima/ Egyptian cotton